JudeRiley/Three_Trios_Azhar_Jude/README.md

 - Added GetName to Card Interface
 - Added Copy Constructors to Cell and Card implementations
 - Added FromString static method to Player enum

+## Changes for part 3
+- Created a MachinePlayer that implements PlayerType, it's purpose is to represent an AI player
+- Created a HumanPlayer that implements PlayerType, it represents a human player
+- Created a ThreeTriosController that controls the game and listens to the view and model
+- View now implements view features to follow the observer pattern
+- Model now implements model features to follow the observer pattern

 ## Extra Credit
 - Added the ability to chain strategies together with the ChainableStrategy class.